autodesk-cloud/ci-ochopod/docs/ci.rst

 defining a build script and pushing their code to Git_.
 This is heavily influenced by the rather successful Travis_ CI model where all the logic defining the *integration* resides directly in the repository.

-We wanted in addition to provide a flexible way to define and deploy new build slaves ready to interact with third-party systems such as Jenkins_ or Hipchat_.
-Those slaves are fully containerized and can be easily customized.

 Our CI backend is running on top of a Mesos_ cluster using our open-source Ochopod_ mini-PaaS.
 It is formed by deploying a few self-configuring containers: the receiving *hook*, a small *redis* acting like a job queue and one or more *slaves*.
 The *hook* is an edge node reachable from at least the Git_ backend and acts as a sink that receives